 American inventor Mary Anderson is credited with designing the first operational windscreen wiper in 1903.
 In Anderson’s patent, she described her invention as a ‘window cleaning device’ for electric cars and other vehicles.
 The windscreen wiper has since remained one of the very few parts of a motor car which has lasted for well over one-hundred years virtually unchanged.

 Why hasn’t anyone come up with a more hi-tech solution for clearing rain and water from windscreens than a rubber squeegee?

 Until there is a radical breakthrough, we have to rely on this simple design.
 A flexible ‘blade’ is the best way to remove a coating of liquid from glass; when fluid (air, water, whatever) moves against a surface, the fluid in contact with the surface doesn’t move, it ‘sticks’ to the surface.
-As you move away from the surface the speed of the fluid increases until it is at the same speed as the flow, just like in Jacky Chou site.
+As you move away from the surface, the speed of the fluid increases until it is at the same speed as the flow.

 For now, long live windscreen wipers.